Shinano (train): Accommodation

 Green car (first class) and standard class accommodation is provided, with 2+2 abreast unidirectional seating in both classes.
 Seat pitch is 1200 mm in Green class and 1000 mm in standard class.
-All trains are no smoking.
+All trains are non-smoking.
 Onboard catering services ceased on 16 March 2013.

 History

 The Shinano service was first introduced on 11 November 1953 as a "semi-express" operating between Nagoya and Nagano.
 This was upgraded to "express" status from 13 December 1959, and became a "limited express" from 1 October 1968.